jiayev/GPT4V-Image-Captioner/README.md

     ```
 7. Copy the URL displayed in the terminal and open it in your browser to access the Gradio app interface.
 8. Enter the official OpenAI or third-party GPT-4V API Key and API Url at the top of the interface.
 After setting the image address, you can start tagging the image.

-## Change Log

-### January 2, 2024
-- **One-Click Install & Launch**: Added one-click installation (`install_windows.bat` / `install_linux_mac.sh`) and launch (`Start_windows.bat` / `Start_linux_mac.sh`) features, simplifying the setup and startup process.
-- **Environment Setup Instructions**: Supplemented the installation and launch instructions for the program under Windows and Linux environments.

-### January 1, 2024
-- **Speed Optimization**: Improved the speed of tagging images.
-Now annotations can be completed within 2-3 seconds.
-- **Tag Management**: Provided different handling options for images with existing tags: "Overwrite", "Prepend", "Append", and "Skip".
-- **Subfolder Processing**: The new program can now process all image files within folders and subfolders, supporting formats like '.png', '.jpg', '.jpeg', '.webp', '.bmp', '.gif', '.tiff', '.tif'.
-- **Interruption Feature**: Added the ability to interrupt the batch tagging process.
-- **Error Screening**: Images that fail GPT tagging (e.g., NSFW content) can be moved to a new folder based on keywords.
-- **Localization**: Added support for the Chinese language.

 ### Windows Manual Installation Instructions